Mapping class groups of Heegaard splittings: Weakly Reducible Splittings

-In the case when $\Sigma$ has genus two, we note that a weakly reducible, genus two Heegaard splitting is always reducible.
-Let $D_1 \subset H_1$ be a separating disk whose boundary also bounds a disk in $H_2$.
-Let $D_2 \subset H_2$ be a non-separating disk whose boundary is disjoint from $\partial D_1$.
+If $\Sigma$ is weakly reducible and genus two, we note that a weakly reducible, genus two Heegaard splitting is always reducible.
+(This is a straightforward exercise.)
+Let $D_1 \subset H^-$ be a separating disk whose boundary also bounds a disk in $H^+$.
+Let $D_2 \subset H^+$ be a non-separating disk whose boundary is disjoint from $\partial D_1$.
 As in the proof of Lemma~\ref{twopointslem}, we can isotope $\partial D_2$ to intersect $\partial D_1$ in two points.
 Let $N$ be a regular neighborhood in $\Sigma$ of these two loops.
 The boundary of $N$ consists of a trivial loop, two parallel loops and one non-trivial, separating loop.
-Thus a composition of Dehn twists along these loops will not be trivial in $Mod(\Sigma)$.
-As in Lemma~\ref{twopointslem}, the automorphism is trivial in $Mod(M)$, so this automorphism is in the kernel of $i$. \end{proof}
+Thus a composition of Dehn twists along these loops will not be trivial in $Mod(\Sigma)$, but trivial in $Mod(M)$.
+Thus we conclude the following:

+\begin{Coro} If $(\Sigma, H^-, H^+)$ is a weakly reducible Heegaard splitting then the kernel of $i$ contains a reducible element. \end{Coro}

-Note that in the case of weakly reducible splittings, the orientations defined by the two intersections agree, so the automorphism of $\Sigma$ consists of Dehn twists along the boundary loops of a four punctured sphere.
+Note that in this construction, the orientations defined by the two intersections agree, so the automorphism of $\Sigma$ consists of Dehn twists along the boundary loops of a four punctured sphere.
 However, one of these loops is trivial in $\Sigma$, so we are in fact twisting along the boundary loops of a pair of pants, specifically a regular neighborhood of $\partial D_1 \cup \alpha \cup \partial D_2$.
-(Here $\alpha$ is the arc constructed in the proof.)